christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ## 1.2.0 Python script to remake the .mtl files in the models
 The models found in {1}/vrg_crop_gen/resources/model need to have an appropriate .mtl file.
 For most of the objects that file might be missing or needs a modification.
 The script named "create_mtls.py" found in the {6}/source (this repository) automates the process of the creating the .mtl files.
+There is an exception for the Fence objects.
+Only the Fence2 object has a valid texture.
+If you want to add other fence objects the script must be modified.
 Below you can find the steps to run the script
 1) Take the script "create_mtls.py" and place it at {1}/vrg_crop_gen/resources
 2) Run the python script